galenlim/hackthebox-htb-writeups/book.md

 * By default, the file is created with the same permissions as the original log file.
 * Since the attacker can write to the original log file, the attack can also write to this newly created file.

-A typical exploitation path is to write a payload into `/etc/bash_completion.d` so that it will be executed when root logs in.
+A typical exploitation path for privilege escalation is to write a payload into `/etc/bash_completion.d` so that it will be executed when root logs in.

+(In this case, the relevant [shell startup file](http://www.linuxfromscratch.org/blfs/view/svn/postlfs/profile.html) is `/etc/profile.d/bash_completion.sh`.)

 ### Exploit Conditions

-We need logrotate to run to trigger our exploit.
+We need logrotate to **rotate our log file** to trigger our exploit.

 Psspy shows us that logrotate is being forced to rotate the logs every 5 seconds.
 So that works.

+However, we cannot view the config file `/root/log.cfg` so we will have to guess what's inside.

 ```
 2020/04/19 10:58:45 CMD: UID=0    PID=113349 | /usr/sbin/logrotate -f /root/log.cfg